leahghartman/neovim/README.md

 This package contains packages that are either mandated by the core LaTeX team, or very widely used and strongly recommended in practice.

-I would also recommend installing the recommended and extra fonts to avoid running into the errors when trying to use pdflatex on latex files with more fonts.
+I would also recommend installing the recommended and extra fonts to avoid running into errors when trying to use pdflatex on LaTeX files with more fonts.

 ```
 sudo apt-get install texlive-fonts-recommended